tc39/proposal-built-in-modules/README.md

 ## Import Semantics

-To import modules from the standard library the engine has to be able to distinguish between standard library modules and other (user) modules.
+To import modules from the standard library the engine has to be able to distinguish between standard library modules and other (user defined) modules.
 To allow the engine to do this standard library modules should use a prefix in the module identifier string.
-This is prefered over other alternatives because it is does not introduce new syntax for loading standard library modules to the `import` statement developers should already be familiar with.
+This is prefered over other alternatives because it is does not introduce new syntax for loading standard library modules and stays close to the `import` statement developers should already be familiar with.

 ### Namespace

 The `js::` prefix will be reserved as the namespace for the JavaScript language only and will be governed by TC39, making the standard library a true JavaScript standard library.
-This will allow the committee to work safely within this namespace when designing and developing the standard library.
+This will allow the committee to work safely within this namespace when designing and developing the standard library over time.

-> There were other prefixes considered, please see the Appendices for more detail.
+> Alternatives for distinguishing standard modules are documented in [Appendix
+> A](#a-distinguishing-standard-library-modules).

 By creating a namespaces specifically for the JavaScript standard library, developers will know what to expect when importing from using the `js::` prefix across different implementations and can be assured the same